GGNahuel/08-AdministracionTurnosClinica/README.md

 It’s worth noting that I had to dive deeper into many concepts not covered in the course.
 I invested time in researching, learning, and clearing up doubts through peers or web resources like official documentation, books, forums, multimedia resources, and even other courses.

-For instance, although I had experience in JavaScript and Java, this was my first project using TypeScript.
-Likewise, web security through Spring Security was challenging, as implementing the necessary security measures required much more depth than I had encountered before.
+For example, although I had experience in JavaScript and Java, this was my first project using TypeScript.
+Likewise, web security through Spring Security was challenging, implementing the necessary security measures for this project required much more depth than I had encountered in the course.

 From the start, I aimed to keep the code organized, clean, and readable, as I plan to include it in my portfolio.
 While I intend to continue refining it and adding improvements, I wanted to publish a stable version that demonstrates my skills, allowing me to shift focus to other projects and prioritize my professional profile and job search.